Baldwinsville African Library Project

 This book drive is organized by ...

 Hi!
-I’m Chloe Deshaies, and I’m eleven years old.
-I’ll be going into seventh grade in the fall.
+I’m Chloe Deshaies.
+I’m eleven years old and I'm in seventh grade.
 I love reading, and I believe that everybody should have access to books.
 Helping to create a library in Africa will help spread my love of reading!

 Our website link: